Plymouth Lawn Installation Services

 Plymouth Conservation Commission Requirements for New Lawn Installation Near Protected Areas

-Lawn installation near wetlands, vernal pools, streams, or ponds in Plymouth is regulated by the Massachusetts Wetlands Protection Act (M.G.L. c.
+Lawn installation near wetlands, vernal pools, or other protected resources in Plymouth is regulated under the Massachusetts Wetlands Protection Act (M.G.L. c.
 131, § 40).
-Permits (NOI/RDA) are required for work within 25-100 feet of protected resources.
+Permits (NOI/RDA) are required for work within 25-100 feet of sensitive areas.
 Seasonal restrictions may apply, especially during wildlife breeding periods (March-August for birds, March-June for vernal pools).
-Soil stabilization and erosion control are critical, particularly on clay/glacial till soils.
+Soil stabilization is critical, particularly on glacial till prone to erosion.
 Protect mature trees and coordinate with the Conservation Commission for properties near sensitive habitats.
-Immediate stabilization measures, such as silt fences and straw wattles, help prevent runoff.
-For larger projects, coordinate with Massachusetts Department of Environmental Protection and follow MassDEP Stormwater Management Standards.
-Plymouth Conservation Commission
+Temporary erosion controls (silt fence, straw wattles) and sediment barriers must be installed during multi-day projects.
+For guidance and permitting, contact:

 26 Court Street, Plymouth, MA 02360